 The desert state of Rajasthan is the most popular place for hot air ballooning in India.
 Regular flights currently operate around the iconic Pink City of Jaipur, and the holy town of Pushkar during the Pushkar Camel Fair in November.
 There are two routes in Jaipur—one goes over the city's forts and Amer village, while the other covers the untouched area around Samode Palace and village.

-Elsewhere in India, there are regular balloon flights at mountainous Lonavala near Mumbai in Maharashtra, Neemrana near Delhi, and Chandor in South Goa.
+Elsewhere in India, there are regular balloon flights at Bandhavgarh National Park in Madhya Pradesh (flights take off from the park's buffer zone), Neemrana near Delhi, Chandor in South Goa, and Lonavala in Maharashtra.

-Other ballooning hot spots are the Araku Valley of Andhra Pradesh (where the third edition of the Araku Balloon Festival will be held in mid January 2020) and Pollachi in Tamil Nadu (where the annual Tamil Nadu International Ballooning Festival takes place in mid January).
+Other ballooning hot spots are the Araku Valley of Andhra Pradesh (where the Araku Balloon Festival is held in January) and Pollachi in Tamil Nadu (where the annual Tamil Nadu International Ballooning Festival takes place in mid January).

 Tethered hot air balloon rides, whereby the balloon remains securely anchored to the ground, are also possible in many locations in India.
 However, these are more for entertainment rather than a proper hot air ballooning experience.